-In this tutorial, we’ll create a membership site with three different levels:
+In this tutorial, we’ll create a membership site with two different levels:

-You can have as many pages you want per level, but we’ll use only one initially.
+You can have as many pages per subscription, but we’ll use only one initially.

-The bronze content will be freely available to any registered user of your site, hence there is no associated product.
+The welcome page will be available to any registered user of your site, so there is no associated product.

-Create a ‘bronze’ page as usual in the WordPress dashboard.
-In the ‘Page’, right hand sidebar, open the ‘Access’
+Create a ‘welcome’ page as usual in the WordPress dashboard.
+In the right-hand sidebar, open the ‘Access.’

 section and click the ‘Locked’ checkbox.
 Once that checkbox is selected, a list of products is

 shown.
 Don’t select any products from the list to indicate that no specific product is required, only a known user.